SparkEquation/e2e-behaviour-testing/README.md

 Real application would have the same directory in it's root.
 * `dist` provides bundled code
 * `lib` will be downloaded to provide autocomplete for gherkin steps
-* `preinstall` contains templates of files we will import before installation
+* `postinstall` contains templates of files we will import before installation
-    > TODO decide if can move it to postinstall
-* `scripts` include some files which will be executables for your project and preinstall script
+* `scripts` include some files which will be executables for your project and postinstall script
 * `src` contains functions and classes that works 'under hood'

 ## Environment variables